Ravichandra-Mulage/js-practise/README.md

 # js-practise
-A code repo for javascript practise.
+A code repository for javascript practice.